-A celebrated artist on carillon and organ, TAM has given recitals in Asia, Australia, Canada, Europe, and the United States.
-She was a featured carillon recitalist at the Festival International de Carillon en Côte d’Or in France, the Twelfth International Carillon Festival at Bok Tower Gardens in Florida, and the Congresses of the Guild of Carillonneurs in North America at Princeton University, The University of Michigan, Ball State University, and Grand Valley State University.
-In 2008, TAM represented the Guild of Carillonneurs in North America to perform at the World Carillon Federation Congress in Groningen, The Netherlands.
-As an organ soloist, TAM has collaborated with Hong Kong Chinese Orchestra at the Opening Festival of the Hong Kong Cultural Centre.
-It was followed by a performance at National Concert Hall in Taiwan, R.O.C.
+A celebrated artist on carillon and organ, Tin-Shi Tam has given recitals in Asia, Australia, Canada, Europe and the United States.
+She was a featured carillon recitalist at the Festival International de Carillon en Côte d’Or in France, the Rockefeller Carillon Series at The University of Chicago, and the congresses of The Guild of Carillonneurs in North America (GCNA) at Princeton University, The University of Michigan, Ball State University, and Grand Valley State University.
+In 2008, Tam represented GCNA to perform at the World Carillon Federation Congress in Groningen, The Netherlands.
+As an organ soloist, Tam collaborated with the Hong Kong Chinese Orchestra at the Opening Festival of the Hong Kong Cultural Center.
+It was followed by a performance at the National Concert Hall in Taiwan.
 She also appeared as a guest soloist with the Central Iowa Symphony, and was a featured artist at organ dedications.

 As an active clinician, Tam has given master classes, lectures and education programs extensively.
 Her invited lectures include Performing arts productions over advanced network at The College Music Society International Conference in Sydney, Australia (2017), Bells and carillons in North America 1914-1918, Music for carillon and orchestra, and Bells and bell music in China at congresses of the World Carillon Federation in Belgium (2014), The Netherlands (2008), and Poland (2006) respectively.
 A selection of her carillon arrangements of Scriabin's music was published by Nederlandse Klokkenspel-Verenigin, and her carillon compact disk "The Bells of Iowa State" was released in 2004.